 I had good success with True Calm, an amino acid and herb blend (you can find this here).

 Many people who do not find success with GABA (in True Calm) find that L-Carnosine is helpful.
-You can find L-Carnosine here.
+You can find L-Carnosine here and read more about it here.
 I found this helpful when my 2nd son wasn’t ready to give up his naps but was having trouble falling and staying asleep during the daytime as a toddler.